thegenathor17/Calculator-With-CS/README.md

 ·While added, it is now an infinite calculator!!!
 It was complicated to add, I had to change the structure of the code completely
 ·THE "README" HAS BEEN ADDED!!!!!!
 ·Secret comment added in the code!!!
-That was the news of the update, Nice Weekend!!!
+That was the news of the earlier version (Beta)
 Things that are always there:
 Minimum requirements!!!
 ·13MB of RAM